-One of the most beautiful beaches in Messinia, Peloponnese carries one of the least attractive names you could possibly imagine.
+One of the most beautiful beaches in Messinia in the Peloponnese carries one of the least attractive names you could possibly imagine.
 But once you get to Foneas (“Killer”) Beach in Greece, you will forget its unfortunate name and surrender to its magical landscape.

-The most characteristic feature of Foneas is the huge rock in the middle of the sea, which is tailor-made for jumping or diving into the surrounding crystal blue waters.
+The central feature of Foneas is the huge rock in the middle of the sea, which is tailor-made for jumping or diving into the surrounding crystal-clear, blue waters.

 Foneas Beach is well hidden from the trees which line the path leading to it.
-It is located very close to Delfinia Beach, just 4 km (2.5 miles) southeast of Kardamili, on the road to Laconia in the Peloponnese.
+It is located quite close to Delfinia Beach—just 4 km (2.5 miles) southeast of Kardamili on the road to Laconia in the Peloponnese.

-Marking where the famous Foneas Gorge comes to an end, it is understandably one of the favorite places for local people in the summer.
+Marking where the famous Foneas Gorge comes to an end, it is understandably one of the favorite places for locals in the summer.

 Still a well-kept secret, Foneas Beach is a favorite spot for locals, but it’s never crowded, making it the perfect place for a beach getaway.

 The origin of the name “Foneas Beach”